Max-Wraith-Whiting/Level-4-Project-PyFunc/timelog.md

 * *1.0 hour* Added pair constructors
 * *1.5 hour*

+## Week 13

 ### 12th December 2023

-* *1.0 hour* Intergrated all the disparate parts of the typechecker and fully implemented it for the extended lambda calculus IR.
+* *1.0 hour* Integrated all the disparate parts of the type checker and fully implemented it for the extended lambda calculus IR.
 * *1.0 hour* Lot's of house-keeping.
 (Refactoring etc.)

+## Week 14

 ### 19th December 2023